 This prospectus supplement and the accompanying prospectus are part of a registration statement that we filed with the U.S. Securities and Exchange Commission (the "SEC") utilizing a "shelf" registration process.
 This document is in two parts.
 The first part is this prospectus supplement, including the documents incorporated by reference herein, which describes the specific terms of this offering.
 The second part, the accompanying prospectus, including the documents incorporated by reference therein, provides more general information.
 Generally, when we refer to the prospectus, we are referring to both parts of this document combined.
-We urge you to carefully read this prospectus supplement and the accompanying prospectus supplement may add or update information contained in the accompanying prospectus and the documents incorporated by reference therein.
-To the extent that any statement we make in this prospectus supplement is incorporated by reference therein that were filed before the date of this prospectus supplement, the statements made in this prospectus supplement will be deemed to modify or supersede those made in the accompanying prospectus and such documents incorporated by reference therein.
+We urge you to carefully read this prospectus supplement and the accompanying prospectus, and the documents incorporated by reference herein and therein, before buying any of the securities being offered under this prospectus supplement.
+This prospectus supplement may add or update information contained in the accompanying prospectus and the documents incorporated by reference therein.
+To the extent that any statement we make in this prospectus supplement is inconsistent with statements made in the accompanying prospectus or any documents incorporated by reference therein that were filed before the date of this prospectus supplement, the statements made in this prospectus supplement will be deemed to modify or supersede those made in the accompanying prospectus and such documents incorporated by reference therein.

 You should rely only on the information contained in this prospectus supplement and the accompanying prospectus or incorporated by reference herein or therein.
 We have not authorized anyone to provide you with different information.
 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus supplement and the accompanying prospectus.
 You should not rely on any unauthorized information or representation.
 This prospectus supplement is an offer to sell only the securities offered hereby, and only under circumstances and in jurisdictions where it is lawful to do so.
-You should assume that the information in this prospectus supplement and the accompanying prospectus is accurate only as of the date on the front of the applicable document and that any information we have incorporated by reference is accurate only as of the date of delivery of this prospectus supplement or the accompanying prospectus, or the date of any sale of a security.
+You should assume that the information in this prospectus supplement and the accompanying prospectus is accurate only as of the date on the front of the applicable document and that any information we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the date of delivery of this prospectus supplement or the accompanying prospectus, or the date of any sale of a security.